jonnor/datascience-master/tip360/report.md

 ### Existing solutions

-There are a number of commercially available products for continious noise monitoring for industrial and smart-city usage.
+There are a number of commercially available products for continious noise monitoring.
-For outdoor monitoring, examples include [@CesvaTa120], [@NorsonicNor1531], [@UrbioticaUSound], [@ScantekScanmonitor], [@RionNa37a] and [@SoundEar320x].
+For outdoor monitoring for industrial and smart-city usage [@CesvaTa120], [@NorsonicNor1531], [@UrbioticaUSound], [@ScantekScanmonitor], [@RionNa37a] and [@SoundEar320x].
 Of these only the SoundEar3-320X has pricing available, stating that it is the "most affordable external noise monitoring with system prices starting from €2,000".

 Fewer products seem to be dediated for continiously indoor noise monitoring alone, however some "weather station" devices also support sound level (in addition to temperature, humidity and air quality).
-Examples include [@NetatmoHomecoach] and [@ArchosWeatherStation].
+Examples include Netatmo Homecoach [@NetatmoHomecoach] and Archos WeatherStation [@ArchosWeatherStation].

-One of the few noise sensor companies that explicitly target consumers is [@NoiseAware].
+One of the few noise sensor companies that explicitly target consumers is NoiseAware [@NoiseAware].
 They provide an indoor sensor which plugs into a mains power socket and communicates over over WiFi, and an outdoor unit, which is battery powered and communicates via the indoor unit.
 As of this time, their units are available for preorder in USA, with international launch "planned for 2019".